yonas-g/vq-vae-simple/README.md

 # vq-vae

-Simplest experimentation implementation of VQ-VAE from https://arxiv.org/pdf/1711.00937
+Simplest implementation of VQ-VAE for experiment from https://arxiv.org/pdf/1711.00937

 ## LOSS CALCULATION
 During loss calculation, we do reconstruction loss, commitment loss and codebook loss.